 Bonus Tip: Using Watermelon Oil for Skin Care

 Due to the non-comedogenic qualities of watermelon seed oil, it’s excellent for removing excess sebum, which causes acne from the skin and promotes skin elasticity.
-Better skin elasticity means less wrinkles, stretch marks and other signs of premature aging.
+Better skin elasticity means fewer wrinkles, stretch marks and other signs of premature aging.
 Add 3 – 5 drops of watermelon seed oil into your regular moisturiser for improved skin.

 If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
 Available in PDF, Kindle & paperback format.
 Subscribers get up to 30% off.
 Check it out HERE.